cyrusinnovation/ideas/STORIES.md

 WIP
 ---
+* Easily set started and finished dates for stories.

 TODO
 ----
-* Easily set started and finished dates for stories.
-* Import and export data in new standard format.
 * Make throughput page faster when there is a long history.
 Paginate, maybe?
+* Show wider margin of error for averages with fewer data points.
-* Scroll to the right to see more stories in the estimation view.
+* Compact/printable estimation view.
+* Leave a comment summing up each completed story and how it went.
+* Leave notes on particular days summing up how they went or why they were weird.
+* Show a detailed view of what happened over the past three weeks.

 PRODUCTIZATION
 --------------